hwayne/lets-prove-leftpad/haskell/readme.md

 instance ((PadK pad n) + n ~ Max pad n) => PadKMaxEqual pad n
 ```

 The API to call this function is slightly awkward at present.
-It looks like the following:
+It approximately looks like the following:

 ```
 leftPad '!'
-(Proxy @5) (Proxy @3) "foo"
+(Proxy @5) (fromList "foo" :: Vector 3 Char)
 ```

-The padding value and the length of the string being supplied has to be wrapped into a `Proxy n` type.
-This can be abstracted over using a CPS transform but is besides the problem at hand.
+The padding value has to be wrapped into a `Proxy n` type to lift it at the type-level, and the string length has to be annotated, again for the purposes of type-level computations.